minerva-cpu/minerva/README.md

 ## A 32-bit RISC-V soft processor

 Minerva is a CPU core that currently implements the [RISC-V][1] RV32IM instruction set.
-Its microarchitecture is described in plain Python code using the [nMigen][2] toolbox.
+Its microarchitecture is described in plain Python code using the [Amaranth][2] toolbox.

 ### Quick start

-Minerva requires Python 3.6+ and [nMigen][2].
-Installation instructions for nMigen can be found [here](https://nmigen.info/nmigen/latest/install.html).
+Minerva requires Python 3.6+ and [Amaranth][2].
+Installation instructions for Amaranth can be found [here](https://amaranth-lang.org/amaranth/latest/install.html).

     python setup.py install
     python cli.py generate > minerva.v